Sleepwalking/libllsm/readme.md

 Requirement
 ---
-A CBLAS and a LAPACKE.
+A CBLAS-compatible and a LAPACKE-compatible library.
-Tested on reference blas/lapack and OpenBLAS.

 Acknowledgement
 ---